What to do with herbs that are going bad? This Homemade Seasoning Powder (Dominican Sazon) solves that and helps shorten preparation time.

 - A bunch of thyme

 - 3 sprigs of fresh oregano

-- Remove from the oven and get rid of the oregano and thyme twigs, leaving only the dry leaves.
+- Cleaning: Remove from the oven/dehydrator/microwave and remove the remaining oregano and thyme sticks, leaving only the leaves.

 - Pulverizing: Pulverize in a food processor or coffee grinder.

 - Storing: To store, put in an airtight container in a cool, dry place (see notes).Use it to season vegetables, meats, and fish.